-- state that the request is made under the ACT Freedom of Information Act 1989 (or for documents held by the Children’s Education and Care Assurance (CECA), which administers the legislation covering licensed childcare services, state that the request is made under the Commonwealth Freedom of Information Act 1982, as modified by the Education and Care Services National Regulations 2011);
+- state that the request is made under the ACT Freedom of Information Act 2016 (or for documents held by the Children’s Education and Care Assurance (CECA), which administers the legislation covering licensed childcare services, state that the request is made under the Commonwealth Freedom of Information Act 1982, as modified by the Education and Care Services National Regulations 2011);

-- provide a postal address to which the response to the request can be sent.
+- provide a postal address to which the response to the request may be sent.

-Applicants requesting documents containing their own personal information must provide evidence of identity such as a certified copy of the personal details page of a valid passport or a current Australian driver's licence.
+Applicants requesting documents containing their own personal information must provide evidence of identity such as a certified copy of the personal details page of a valid passport or a current Australian driver's license.

-Where a request is made for personal information on another person's behalf, the Directorate will require a letter of authorisation to release any documents to that person as well as proof of identity of the person for whom the information is being requested.
+Where a request is made for personal information on another person's behalf, we will require a letter of authorisation to release any documents to that person, as well as proof of identity of the person for whom the information is being requested.